 In addition to the artist; the design team included civil, structural and electrical engineers, lighting designers, a historical researcher and interpretive and graphic designers.
 Interpretive elements were integrated as far as possible into the furniture and structure of the space so as not to detract from the spatial quality of the battery itself.

 Since its completion in spring 2017 the battery has hosted various musical concerts, a Christmas carol service and it has become a sought after wedding venue in the town.
 The space continues to be maintained by local people including those who care for the coastal garden.
 In addition to its increasing use by local people the new battery plays an important role in attracting visitors to the town from further afield.
 It complements other visitor attraction in Dunbar including the John Muir Birthplace museum, Dunbar Castle and the harbour.
 Prior to the completion of the project there was some evidence of anti-social behaviour occurring within the enclosed space of the battery.
 The increased footfall and transformation of the space and the perception of the space locally has reduced this significantly.

-Entrant office name: rankinfraser landscape architecture
+Landscape Architect: rankinfraser landscape architecture

 Other designers involved in the design of landscape: Donald Urquhart, Artist